How To Complete Form 1120S & Schedule K-1 (+Free Checklist)

 - Depreciation: Use IRS Form 4562 to work out how much the S-corp’s depreciation deduction should be on Line 14.
 You’ll need to refer to the S-corp’s fixed asset purchases report to calculate depreciation.
 Any section 179 expense from Form 4562 should be reported on Schedule K instead of page 1 of the 1120S.

-- Pension, profit-sharing, etc., plans: Show on Line 17 contributions to 401(k) plans, SEP-IRAs, and similar group retirement savings plans.
+- Plans like pension and profit-sharing: Show on Line 17 contributions to 401(k) plans, SEP-IRAs, and similar group retirement savings plans.

 - Employee benefit programs: Line 18 indicates the S-corp’s deduction costs for health insurance benefits, group term life insurance benefits, and meals and lodging provided for the convenience of the employer.
 Refer to the IRS’s instructions for Form 1120S for the special rules on how to handle health insurance benefits for shareholder-employees.